calebj/calebj-cogs/README.md

 - `[p]recensor show [name]` : displays information about all or one filter(s) in the server
 - `[p]recensor delete <name>` : deletes a filter

-Each filter in a server has the following settings:
+Each filter in a server has the following settings.
+To configure or check the value of a setting, use `[p]recensor FILTERNAME SETTINGNAME [newvalue]`.
 - `enabled` : self-explanatory
 - `mode` : controls whether the filter behaves like a `white`list or `black`list
 - `override`: controls the filter's priority (see Filter Priority below)